 Post-marathon Recovery Timeline

-Here is how the average runner should spend their weeks after running a marathon:
+Here is how the average runner should spend their weeks after running a goal -race marathon:

 - Week 1: Focus on sleeping, eating, and drinking.
 No running.
 But you can do easy walking, light exercise that promotes blood flow, stretching, foam rolling, and massage.
 Continue to hydrate and eat healthy foods including ample amounts of protein and carbs.